-Throw on the kit (today’s it’s my comfy Castelli Zwift World Champ’s kit), regret not drying my shoes after yesterday’s rainy ride, fill a water bottle.
+Throw on the kit (today it’s my comfy Zwift Pursuit bibs, which I love).
+Regret not drying my shoes after yesterday’s rainy ride, fill a water bottle.
 Grab my phone and exit the bedroom.

 Phase 3: Get Riding

-Walk to the garage, hoping nobody left anything in the dark hallway for me to trip over.
-Turn on the trainer power strip, wake up the computer, start Zwift (why does it take so long to start up? was it sleeping too?) then we have a decision to make.
-Where do I ride?
+Walk upstairs, hoping nobody left anything in the dark hallway for me to trip over.
+Turn on the trainer power strip, wake up the computer, start Zwift (why does it take so long to start up? was it sleeping too?) then we have a decision to make: where do I ride?
 Some days I’ve already decided on a particular workout or event, but many days I just free ride in the mornings.
 Today my friend Zane is on course, so I click to ride with him.

 Phase 4: Regret the Route Choice